berkeley-scf/tutorial-using-bash/index.md

 > below for more details).

 When you are working in a terminal window (i.e., a window with the command line interface), you're interacting with a shell.
-There are multiple shells (e.g., *sh*, *bash*, *csh*, *tcsh*, *zsh*, *fish*).
-I'll assume you are using *bash* or *zsh*, as these are the defaults for Mac OS X and most Linux distributions (including the UC Berkeley Statistics Department machines and UC Berkeley Savio campus cluster).
+There are actually different shells that you can use, of which `bash` is very common and is the default on many systems.
+In recent versions of MacOS, `zsh` is the default shell.
+There are others as well (e.g., *sh*, *csh*, *tcsh*, *fish*), but this tutorial assumes you are using *bash* or *zsh*.
 However, the basic ideas are applicable to any Unix shell.

 The shell is an amazingly powerful programming environment.
 From it you can interactively monitor and control almost any aspect of the OS and